Schedule

 19:00 – 21:30

 The conductor Ingo Ingensand is closely associated with the AK Classics concerts.
 He has conducted numerous concerts.
+In 2010, his first symphony with the The conductor Ingo Ingensand is closely associated with AK Classics concerts.
+He has conducted numerous concerts.
 In 2010, his first symphony was premiered with the Bruckner Orchestra Linz at AK Classics.
 At the time, the work was combined with Antonín Dvořák's 7th Symphony.
-Independently of this, the young, up-and-coming conductor chose this work by chance to combine it with the world premiere of Ingensand's Second Symphony.
-A nice coincidence, we think.
+The young, up-and-coming conductor Marcus Merkel combines Ingensand's 2nd Symphony with its big sister - the 9th Symphony.
 Along with Brahms, Bruckner and Tchaikovsky, Dvořák is considered one of the greatest symphonists of the Romantic period.
 His "Symphony from the New World" is a well-known jewel in the concert repertoire.
-However, his Seventh is in no way inferior to its sister and is equally a testament to the genius of the Czech composer.
+With marvellous melodies, the Czech composer transports us to the vastness of America - and yet remains deeply rooted in his Bohemian homeland.

 Ingo Ingensand